IBAN Checker: Verify a Polish Bank Account Number

 Example IBAN numbers

-IBAN stands for International Bank Account Number.
-It is a standardized format that identifies bank accounts across borders, used in more than 80 countries [8].
-SWIFT maintains the IBAN system under ISO 13616 and publishes a registry of every country's IBAN format [8].
+IBAN stands for International Bank Account Number, a standardized format for identifying bank accounts across borders.
+SWIFT maintains the system under ISO 13616 and publishes a registry of every country's IBAN format[8].
+More than 80 countries use it.

 Every IBAN starts with a two-letter country code, followed by two check digits, then a country-specific sequence called the BBAN (Basic Bank Account Number).
 The check digits let any bank or payment system verify the number before processing a transfer.
-In the European Union, IBAN became mandatory for euro credit transfers and direct debits under SEPA Regulation EU 260/2012, which took full effect in February 2014 for eurozone countries [7].
+IBAN became mandatory for euro credit transfers and direct debits under SEPA Regulation EU 260/2012, which took full effect in February 2014 for eurozone countries[7].

 What Does a Polish IBAN Look Like?